National Conservation Zoo

 Laura Naidenov

-Conservation Scientist in Behaviour and Welfare • Science
+Conservation Scientist: Behaviour and Welfare • Science

 Laura combines her training as a behaviourist and her passion for data to develop novel ways to monitor the behaviour of species at the zoo.